lorossi/advanced-computer-architectures-notes/README.md

 ## Questions

-### The notes are not consistent with the lectures
+### The notes are not consistent with the lectures.
+Why?

 I found the lectures quite messy, without a clear ordering or a well defined sequence of topics.
 This is wy many chapters and sections in these notes are not in the same order as the slides for the course are.

-### The document does not compile
+### The document does not compile.
+Can you help me?

 Have you checked the README?
 Go back to the [section above](#latex-compilation-notes) and read it again.

 If it still does not work, open an issue.

-### You made a mistake
+### You made a mistake!
+How can that be fixed?

 If you noticed and you feel kind enough to do the work for me, clone the repo and send me a pull request.

 If you aren't feeling it, send me a message via email or open a discussion on GitHub.

 ### The thing you wrote does not make any sense!
-Fix it
+Can you fix it?

 Sometimes I forget how to write and I make sentences that make no sense.
 If you spot one, follow the same steps as [above](#you-made-a-mistake)